LiamKarlMitchell/InfiniteSky/README.md

 InfiniteSky is an open-source project, emulating a Twelve Sky Server.
 It is written in Node.JS

+  - We have reloadable code.
+This means less need to reset the server when developing.
-  - Currently the world server part is being re-intergrated into the code base
+  - Currently the world server part is being re-intergrated into the code base.
-  - So you cant login to world just yet but I am working on it :).
+  - Zone features are being implemented.
-  - Code will under go cleaning and documentation.
+  - Code will under go cleaning and documentation..

 Version
 ----

-1.0.00 - Tomato Soup
+1.0.05 - Tomato Soup

 Tech
 -----------